mixbytes/audits_public/Instadapp/Fluid Solana/README.md

   - Cross-chain wrapped tokens with unusual value relationships
   - Future token innovations that operate outside conventional price ranges

-The audit scope was specifically limited to the vaults module of the Fluid Protocol, focusing exclusively on the collateralized debt position management system.
+The audit scope was specifically limited to the vaults module of the Jupiter Lend Protocol, focusing exclusively on the collateralized debt position management system.

 During the audit, we conducted a comprehensive comparison between the EVM implementation and the current Solana scope, thoroughly going through main components of the original EVM codebase to ensure functional parity and identify potential migration-related vulnerabilities.